upasana-sahu/SQL-Murder-Mystery-IDC/README.md

-🕵️‍♂️ SQL Murder Mystery — Who Killed the CEO?
+# 🕵️‍♂️ SQL Murder Mystery — Who Killed the CEO?
 🗂️ A 21-Day SQL Challenge Project

-🧠 Background Story
+## Background Story

 The CEO of TechNova Inc. was found dead in their office on 📅 October 15, 2025
 🕘 9:00 PM

-You have been assigned as the lead data analyst to solve the case using SQL.
+I have been assigned as the lead data analyst to solve the case using SQL.
 All clues are hidden across several tables in the company database:

 🔑 keycard logs